ryanmichaelhirst/remix-railway/README.md

 ## Deployment

+> **Note:** Before deploying your app, you will need to first create a postgres service on railway. https://docs.railway.app/guides/postgresql

+### Railway UI

 Production deployments are done via [Railway](https://railway.app/), a platform that will handle all the CI/CD operations for you.
 Railway will look for a `/Dockerfile` to build the app.
 [Learn more about Railway Dockerfiles](https://docs.railway.app/guides/dockerfiles).

 Prior to your first deployment, you'll need to do the following: